oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 ### Objectives

-* Understand the Core Compenents of Kubernetes
+* Understand the Core Components of Kubernetes

 ### Prerequisites